blockpass-org/blockpass-serversdk/README.md

 #### signCertificate

-Sign Certificate and send to blockpass
+Sign new Certificate and send to blockpass

 **Parameters**